github/training-kit/paths/graphql/06-mutation.md

   ![img](../images/gifs/graphql/mutation.gif)

-  1. Get your information from the both previous queries ready (list of PRs, and the issue's `id`).
+  1. Get your information from the both previous queries ready (list of repositories, and your issue's `id`).
   1. Create a mutation by either typing or pasting the following into the [GraphQL explorer](https://developer.github.com/v4/explorer/).
-Change `[issueID]` to the issue `id` you found in the most recent query, and `[PR template]` to the template you completed earlier based on your most recent pull requests. _You will need to delete the new lines in between the list items in the template for it to process correctly._
+Change `[issueID]` to the issue `id` you found in the [most recent query](another-query), and `[contribution template]` to the [template you completed earlier](query-info) based on your most recent contributions. _You will need to delete the new lines in between the list items in the template for it to process correctly._

           mutation AddComment {
             addComment(input: {
               subjectId: "[issueID]",
-              body: "[PR template]"})
+              body: "[contribution template]"})
             {
               subject {
                 id